openedx/event-routing-backends/docs/getting_started.rst

 By default, both ``xapi`` and ``caliper`` backends are already configured along with filters that allow all the supported events. ``caliper`` backend is disabled by default and can be enabled by setting ``CALIPER_EVENTS_ENABLED`` to ``True`` in plugin settings.

+Additionally separate log streams for xAPI and Caliper are generated as events are transformed and can be configured to be saved or ignored.
+These can be configured as described in the `Django docs <https://docs.djangoproject.com/en/4.2/topics/logging/>`_ for the ``xapi_tracking`` and ``caliper_tracking`` loggers.

 Router configuration
 --------------------